sohailmahmud/flutter-rest-client/README.md

 A Dart and Flutter compatible library to simplify creating REST based API calls.

 For Flutter based applications, this will offload the JSON decoding to a separate Isolate to avoid janking the UI thread on large JSON responses.
-For Dart Web / AngularDart based applications, this processes the JSON on the main thread because Isolates are not supported.

 ## Using the library